Web Original: you could make a life

 - They Do: Dan and Marc get together in the first chapter, stay together for the rest of the series, and even get Happily Married.
 Andy and Derek also have an unambiguous "getting their heads out of their asses and admitting their feelings to each other" conclusion to their story.

 - True Love is Exceptional: Mike prefers to sleep with people who are as physically strong and built as him, which the waifish Liam is most definitely not.
+Mike's younger brother Tom is the same, settling down with a sweet, bubbly woman who's nothing like the women he has dated previously.

 - Tsundere: David.
 Acts prickly towards Jake (tsuntsun), then responds to Jake asking him why he hates him so much by passionately kissing him (tsun-dere), and then blushes and becomes adorably shy when Jake makes it clear that he wants to spend time with him (deredere).
 Yep, we've got the whole tsundere package here.